-History teaching focuses on enabling children to think as historians.
-We place an emphasis on examining historical artefacts and primary sources.
-In each key stage we give children the opportunity to visit sites of historical significance.
+Throughout every key stage we give children the opportunity to visit sites of historical significance.
 We also recognise that it is crucial for our children to engage in history at a personal level.
-Therefore, we teach history through sensory experiences such as re-enactments, drama and role play, the use of our museum and visitors.
+Therefore, we teach history through sensory experiences such as re-enactments, drama/role play, the use of our museum and external visitors.
 We recognise the value of personal stories in history teaching and we regard this as an important way of stimulating interest in the past.
 We focus on helping children understand that historical events have been interpreted in different ways, and that they should always ask searching questions such as “How do we know this source is accurate?”, when confronted with information.